ctkelley/NotebookSIAMFANL/README.md

-# Solving Nonlinear Equations with Iterative Methods with Solvers and Examples in Julia
+# Solving Nonlinear Equations with Iterative Methods: Solvers and Examples in Julia

 ## C. T. Kelley